 - SQLSTATE[HY000] [1040] Too many connections -> You need to increase the connection limit of your database, please refer to the manual of your database for more information. - SQLSTATE[HY000]: General error: 5 database is locked -> You're using SQLite which can't handle a lot of parallel requests.
-Please consider converting to another database like described in Converting Database Type. - SQLSTATE[HY000]: General error: 2006 MySQL server has gone away -> Please refer to Troubleshooting for more information. - SQLSTATE[HY000] [2002] No such file or directory -> There is a problem accessing your SQLite database file in your data directory (data/owncloud.db).
+Please consider converting to another database like described in Converting Database Type. - SQLSTATE[HY000]: General error: 2006 MySQL server has gone away -> The database request takes too long and therefore the MySQL server times out.
+Its also possible that the server is dropping a packet that is too large.
+Please refer to the manual of your database for how to raise the config options wait_timeout and/or max_allowed_packet. - SQLSTATE[HY000] [2002] No such file or directory -> There is a problem accessing your SQLite database file in your data directory (data/owncloud.db).
 Please check the permissions of this folder/file or if it exists at all.
-If you're using MySQL please start your database. - Connection closed / Operation cancelled or expected filesize 4734206 got 458752 -> This could be caused by wrong KeepAlive settings within your Apache config.
-Make sure that KeepAlive is set to On and also try to raise the limits of KeepAliveTimeout and MaxKeepAliveRequests.
-On Apache with mod\php using a different Multi-Processing Module (MPM) then prefork could be another reason.
-Further information is available at the forums. - No basic authentication headers were found -> This error is shown in your data/owncloud.log file.
-Some Apache modules like mod\fastcgi, mod\fcgid or mod\proxy\fcgi are not passing the needed authentication headers to PHP and so the login to own-Cloud via WebDAV, CalDAV and CardDAV clients is failing.
+If you're using MySQL please start your database. - Connection closed / Operation cancelled -> This could be caused by wrong KeepAlive settings within your Apache config.
+Make sure that KeepAlive is set to On and also try to raise the limits of KeepAliveTimeout and MaxKeepAliveRequests. - No basic authentication headers were found -> This error is shown in your data/owncloud.log file.
+Some Apache modules like mod_fastcgi, mod_fcgid or mod_proxy_fcgi are not passing the needed authentication headers to PHP and so the login to own-Cloud via WebDAV, CalDAV and CardDAV clients is failing.
 Information on how to correctly configure your environment can be found at the forums.